|

 Writer’s Corner: Who Is Your Reader?

 Ive owned my own business for years.
-I understand well the need for a client avataror the ideal audience whom youre targeting when you market, sell, develop, and deliver your services.
+I understand the need for a ‘client avatar’ or the ideal audience you’re targeting when marketing, selling, developing, and delivering your services.
 There may be a collective psychographic or demographic that describes your audience, client, or for our purposes, your reader.
 This profile is what you should keep in mind as you write your book.

 For nonfiction authors, this takes on a different meaning.
 The impetus behind your book is a call to action.
-Whether thats to learn something new, begin a journey of transformation, or become a follower, fan, or client, there is a distinctive audience.
-There is that idealperson that you want to help who youve written the book directly to.
+Whether thats to learn something new, embark on a journey of transformation, or become a follower, fan, or client, there is a distinct audience.
+There is that idealperson that you want to help, to whom you’ve written the book directly.
 They have a problem, or pain, that they hope your book will help them resolve.
 This person is your reader.

-Before you start, or finalize shaping, your book, describe your reader.
+Before you start or finalize shaping your book, describe your reader.
 Create an avatar for them.
-Maybe this person looks and thinks a lot like you.
+Perhaps this person resembles and thinks similarly to you.
 Many authors write what they love to read, so voila youve got your person.
 Remember, its ideal to have this down before you begin, but its never too late to define your reader.
 Can your reader change as you write?
 Sure.
 Writing a book is a journey.

 Leave a Reply